Local-Connectivity-Lab/netbot/README.md

 The state of this thread tracking can be managed in redmine, using a custom boolean field attached to the issue.
 When this flag is enabled (for an open ticket), an external cron script can sync comments on a Discord thread with comments on the redmine ticket.

 As the netbot.py code is getting complex, it's time to start partitioning the support code into modules:
-* First is all the redmine and netbox specific code into their own files.
+* DONE First is all the redmine and netbox specific code into their own files.
-* Then rebuilding netbot to use the new encapsulated classes.
+* Then rebuilding netbot to use the new encapsulated classes. - TODO Test in PROD
 * Then adding a job to encapsulate "reqularly manage issue threads":
   * A cron job every N minutes to query "open tickets with discord-thread=Yes modified in the last N minutes"
   * For each: